Deliver INFANT

 • How many new parent groups run in your area per year?

-• What policies and strategies are available to support programs, initiatives and services to support families with infants and young children?
+• What policies and strategies are available to support programs, initiatives, and services to support families with infants and young children?

 • Can these policies, strategies and/or related initiatives be used to support the implementation of INFANT in your area?

-Step 2: How could INFANT be set up in your area?Start talking to your local stakeholders who can help answer questions from Step 1 and co-design the delivery of INFANT for your area.
-Stakeholders could include services and structures such as:
+Start talking with your local stakeholders who can help answer questions from Step 1 and assist in the delivery of INFANT for your area.
+Stakeholders might include services and structures such as:

 • Maternal and Child Health Services

-• Local Council
+• Local Government

 • Community Health Services

-• Primary Care Partnerships
+• Primary Health Networks

 • DHHS Population Health and Wellbeing teams